 I feel like studying, but I think there are no chances anymore.
 And no time.

 I don’t like going back to the village because I don’t have friends there.
 I don’t like attending family functions because I get bored.
 They call me a lot, but I’ll go if someone close is getting married or if there is a puja (prayers).

 I like this work.
 I don’t know if I will be able to afford children, but for now, these children are my family.
 They make me happy.

 This interview has been condensed and edited for clarity.
 As told to Anubhuti Matta.

-This is the third installment in a series that explores the untold stories of the home, the experiences of the people who complete and care for it.
-These accounts are anonymous in order to protect the privacy and livelihoods of individuals who share intimate details of their work and lives.
+The Home Makers is a series that explores the untold stories of the home, the experiences of the people who complete and care for it.
+These accounts are often anonymous in order to protect the privacy and livelihoods of individuals who share intimate details of their work and lives.